ksadangrit/melbourne-housing/README.md

 _Photo by Julia Foroni from [Pexels](https://www.pexels.com/photo/photo-of-assorted-colored-houses-4664660)_
 ## Introduction
+The Melbourne housing market presents a fascinating landscape of trends and patterns that can provide valuable insights for homeowners, investors, and policymakers alike.
+In this personal data analysis project, I aim to explore the dynamics of the Melbourne housing market using a dataset of property sales.

+This property dataset had been extracted from Wikipage by Amal A Biju.
+Click [here](https://opendatacommons.org/licenses/dbcl/1-0/) to view the license.
+The dataset includes property sales data from Melbourne, including sale prices, property types, locations, and other relevant attributes.

+**Main objectives**

+* Identify trends in housing prices over time and space.
+* Explore the relationship between housing prices and key factors such as distance from the CBD, property type, and suburb.
+* Uncover any significant patterns or outliers in the data.
+* Provide insights and recommendations for homebuyers, sellers, investors and policy makers.

+Descriptive statistics and data visualization techniques will be used to explore the relationshop between housing prices and other factors. **R** is the tool that will be used for this analysis.

+## My analytical workflow

 ## Importing data
 We will download the dataset from [kaggle](https://www.kaggle.com/datasets/amalab182/property-salesmelbourne-city) ans save it into my computer file.